sensu/sensu-docs/content/sensu-core/1.8/migration.md

 <img src="/images/install-sensu.svg" alt="Sensu architecture diagram">

-Powered by an an embedded transport and [etcd][16] datastore, the **Sensu backend** gives you flexible, automated workflows to route metrics and alerts.
+Powered by an embedded transport and [etcd][16] datastore, the **Sensu backend** gives you flexible, automated workflows to route metrics and alerts.
 Sensu backends require persistent storage for their embedded database, disk space for local asset caching, and three exposed ports:

 - `3000` - Sensu [web UI][13]